bradhowes/keystrokecountdown/src/articles/metalsmith/index.md

 ## An Azure Sky

-I used to work at Skype (Microsoft), and I was really impressed with Microsoft's [Azure](http://azure.microsoft.com) service.
+I used to work at Skype (Microsoft), and I was and still am really impressed with Microsoft's [Azure](http://azure.microsoft.com) service.
 I decided to see if I could use Azure to host my site.
 There are variety of hosting options available, but the simplist is just a stock Azure Web app.
 A big feature of this setup is that one can allow updates to the web content via Git.
-Thus a reasonable workflow becomes:
+Thus, a reasonable workflow becomes:

 * Update blog content
-* Commit changes to Git repository
+* Commit changes to local Git repository
-* Push changes to Azure remote repository
+* Push changes to Azure remote Git repository

 With the last step, Azure will do whatever is necessary to incorporate the changes from Git, including restarting the IIS server when there are configuration changes in the `web.config` file -- which is necessary